Valentine's Day Word Wall Cards for Preschoolers

 Valentine’s Day Books

-It is very important to read books to your preschoolers every day and have them available in all the centers so they can have constant access to them.
+It is essential to read books to your preschoolers daily and have them available in all the centers so they can have constant access to them.

-When you read books to your children, you are not only teaching them vocabulary words, and showing them that you read from top to bottom and left to write, the same way you write, but you are also creating the foundation for them to develop skills that will help them learn how to read and write in the future, just to mention some of the benefits reading has.
+When you read books to your children, you are not only teaching them vocabulary words and showing them that you read from top to bottom and left to right, the same way you write, but you are also creating the foundation for them to develop skills that will help them learn how to read and write in the future, to mention some of the benefits reading has.

-Since I like to change the library with every theme to keep them interested and motivated, these are some of the books that you can use with the Valentine’s Day theme.
-You can find books at your local library, at the bookstore, and on Amazon, using the links below.
+It is recommended that the library change with every theme to keep them interested and motivated.
+These are some of the books that you can use with the Valentine’s Day theme.
+You can find books at your local library, the bookstore, and on Amazon, using the links on the titles.

 Pin It for Later